davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 Does your team know which licenses, features, and settings your product requires?
 Does your team know how to execute setup, from scratch, for a new customer?
 The TSO does.
 But it can't tell you.

 If you only ever provision orgs via the TSO snapshots, that's fine: you don't need that knowledge!
 But that assumption's just not true for any real-world use case.
 If a customer comes in who has an existing org they want to activate your product in, are you going to tell them "Sorry, you have to provision a new org via our TSO?"
 (That's an OEM workflow, but it wouldn't be healthy for most ISVs!)
+Or what if a team member needs a product org with a different edition?
+You can't swap an Enterprise Edition TSO to Professional or Developer Edition!

 TODO: complete